sparkflows/sparkflows-docs/docs/loadbalancer/aws-app-loadbalancer.rst

 It Explains about Creating Application Load balancer in AWS and Configuring VM running with Fire Insights.

-Below are steps involved in Creating Network Load balancer in AWS.
+Below are steps involved in Creating Application Load balancer in AWS.

 * Login with AWS Console and search for load balancer with EC2 feature.